“Gentlemen, I have arrived and there will be no withdrawal without written orders and these orders shall never be issued.” – Sam Manekshaw

 The first Indian army officer to be promoted to the highest military rank of Field Marshal, Manekshaw travelled the world, led the Indian Army and fought in five different wars.
 In the end, he settled down in the serene Nilgiri town of Coonoor with his wife Siloo.

 It is here that he spent the last three decades of his life – before passing away in 2008.

-On his birth anniversary, we celebrate the legend of Sam Bahadur (as the braveheart was affectionately called) with eight remarkable, yet little-known, stories from his illustrious life.
+We celebrate the legend of Sam Bahadur (as the braveheart was affectionately called) with eight remarkable, yet little-known, stories from his illustrious life.

 1. Did you know Sam initially wanted to study medicine?

 Born on April 3, 1914, to Parsi parents, Hormusji Manekshaw and Heerabai, Sam Hormusji Framji Jamshedji Manekshaw grew up in Punjab.
-Interestingly, Sam was initially given the name Cyprus, before it was changed by a concerned aunt.
+Interestingly, Sam was initially given the name Cyrus, before it was changed by a concerned aunt.
 She had heard of a Parsi named Cyrus being sentenced to jail and did not want her nephew to have a name that could prove to be unlucky!

-Sam and completed his education from Nainital’s Sherwood College with distinction.
+Sam completed his education from Nainital’s Sherwood College with distinction.
 A good student, he wanted to go to London to pursue medicine like his gynaecologist father.
 But Hormusji refused, saying that Sam was too young to stay abroad on his own.